 By fringe, we don't mean bad - by fringe we mean they are not the most common cars on the road but they have been reviewed very well and perhaps overlooked purely because of the badge or a lack of awareness.
 Well, here at All Car Leasing we've gathered some suggestions from every category to hopefully inspire those who prefer to stand out from the crowd!

-Forget the Q7, the X5 and the GLE - what about the new kid on the block from Italy the Alfa Romeo Stelvio?
-The Stelvio is Alfa Romeo's first ever SUV and boy does it look good.
+Forget the Q7, the X5, and the GLE - what about the new kid on the block from Italy the Alfa Romeo Stelvio?
+The Stelvio is Alfa Romeo's first-ever SUV and boy does it look good.
 Using the same 'Giorgio' platform that the Giulia uses the Stelvio is a striking car that has announced itself as perhaps the most stylish SUV on the market.
 But does it perform?
-Well, according to reviews all over the internet the the Stelvio is both style and substance and could herald a new age for the Italian car makers.
+Well, according to reviews all over the internet the Stelvio is both style and substance and could herald a new age for the Italian car makers.

 I bet no one expected the Skoda Fabia to be listed anywhere on this blog but here it is.
 The Fabia hatchback won the What Car?
 Car of the year a few years back and this is just that car with a bigger boot.
 The recent facelift has now made the Fabia less of a clunky boot looking car and more in line with Skodas other straight edge cars such as the Octavia and Superb.
 If you are after an estate just for the extra space and don't want to break the bank then you can't do much better than the Fabia but many may not consider it as it's technically classed as a small hatch.

-I bet when you saw the word 7 seater you were not expect a Tesla!
+I bet when you saw the word 7 seaters you were not expecting a Tesla!
 And this is exactly why this is our choice of an outsider car.
-Join the economic revolution of an all electric car while still ferrying 6 people about in the new Model X. It has more boots space than the XC90, Q7, X5 and the Touareg.
+Join the economic revolution of an all-electric car while still ferrying 6 people about in the new Model X. It has more boots space than the XC90, Q7, X5 and the Touareg.
 How impressive is that!